potoshk/potos-docs/docs/developer/hardhat_usage.md

 ## Step 5: Testing contracts

-Create a new directory called `test` inside our project root directory and create a new file in there called `MyToken.js`.
+Create a new directory called `test` within your project's root directory, and then create a new file called `MyToken.js` in the directory.

 ```bash
 mkdir -p test